vanflad/STAT545-hw-fladmark-vanessa/Homework 10/README.md

 Homework!
 Aaaaah!
 Solver of the data!
 Aaaaah!
 Master of the tidyverse for everyone!
 Homewooooork...

-Thanks for the peer reviews ya jabronis!!
+Thanks for the peer reviews ya jabronis!! :sunny: